 Ingham was born and raised in Seattle.
 His brother, who became an architect and artist, was influential in inspiring Ingham’s early interest in art, and this interest was further bolstered by the knowledge that his great uncle had been a well-known sculptor.
 Ingham chose Colby College in Maine for pursuing a bachelor’s degree in philosophy, but he also studied painting while there.
 After a short time as a philosophy graduate student at Case Western University and continued art studies at the Cleveland Institute of Art, Ingham returned to Seattle.
 He clearly loved making art, but it was not until 1968 that he made the decision to pursue his calling as an artist.
 He enrolled in the University of Washington School of Art as a fifth-year student and then went on to receive his MFA in 1972.

 Many painting professors at the UW influenced Ingham and his work: Alden Mason, Michael Spafford, Kenneth Pawula, Norman Lundin, Boyer Gonzales, and the newly arrived Jacob Lawrence.
 A visiting professor, John Thomas, had a special impact on Ingham because of “his intellectual approach to art…He introduced me to the absolutely revelatory writings of art psychologist Rudolf Arnheim.”
 Despite what he gained from interacting with all these artist/teachers, Ingham felt strongly that he needed to focus on being a painter and not teaching.
-After graduation, he moved his art practice to a studio in downtown Seattle and concentrated on creating his independent artistic vision.
+After graduation,

 After much success as an artist, including a book written about his work, Ingham decided it was time to return to the School of Art to see what he could do to support current students.
 In 2004, he joined the School’s Advisory Board.
 At one of the first board meetings Ingham attended, School of Art Director Christopher Ozubko spoke about budget issues and mentioned some specific equipment needs.
 In the list was a screen exposure system, which caught Ingham’s attention since it is critical to several specialties in the School of Art.
 He called Ozubko the next day to offer funding for the equipment.
 A grateful staff member, the late Larry Sommers, created a brass plaque commemorating the donor and the equipment’s installation in 2005; the plaque is mounted on the machine’s front.